ece362-purdue/proton-labs/lab0-intro/README.md

 > For every lab, ensure that you have received your checkoffs by checking this page: https://engineering.purdue.edu/ece362/checkoff/

 ## Step 3: Install VScode and PlatformIO

+> [!WARNING]
+> Complete this step on both your personal machine and your lab computer!

 The way microcontrollers work is by writing a C program, compiling it into a binary file to be run by the specific CPU core on the microcontroller, and then flashing/uploading that binary file into the **flash memory** on the microcontroller.
 Every time your microcontroller powers on, whether by USB or through the 5V pins, it loads that program from flash memory.